This post may contain affiliate links. Please see my disclosure policy for details.

 Cherrapunjee is officially known as the wettest place on planet Earth because it sees the highest percentage of rainfall in the world.
 That’s why it’s nicknamed the abode of clouds.

-In monsoon season from May to July there will be an abundance of waterfalls to see but you will experience nothing but rain.
+In the monsoon season from May to July there will be an abundance of waterfalls to see but you will experience nothing but rain.
 In peak season they are still beautiful though.
 If you only see one waterfall in Cherrapunjee let the Kalikai falls be it!

 8. Visit the clear waters of Dawki